whoamitty/dirmman/allmman/README.md

-# All my personal mman
+# some exemples of mman manual